amiMohammad/shadPS4/README.md

 **shadPS4** is an early **PlayStation 4** emulator for **Windows**, **Linux** and **macOS** written in C++.

 > [!IMPORTANT]
 > This is the emulator core, which does not include a GUI.
-If you just want to use the emulator as an end user, download the [**QtLauncher**](https://github.com/shadps4-emu/shadPS4-qtlauncher/rele[...]
+If you just want to use the emulator as an end user, download the [**QtLauncher**](https://github.com/shadps4-emu/shadps4-qtlauncher/releases) instead.

 If you encounter problems or have doubts, do not hesitate to look at the [**Quickstart**](https://github.com/shadps4-emu/shadPS4/wiki/I.-Quick-start-%5BUsers%5D).\
 To verify that a game works, you can look at [**shadPS4 Game Compatibility**](https://github.com/shadps4-compatibility/shadps4-game-compatibility).\